Cloud Cost Optimization: A Practical FinOps Guide (2025)

 2. FinOps Basics: Visibility, Control, Optimization

-2. Control: budgets, alerts, and guardrails to prevent runaway spend.
+2. Control: budgets, anomaly alerts, and guardrails that prevent runaway spend.

-3. Optimization: continuous improvements to reduce waste and unit cost.
+3. Optimization: reduce waste (idle) and reduce unit cost (rate/architecture).

 FinOps success looks like